architect/arc.codes/src/views/docs/en/guides/developer-experience/sharing-code.md

   - src/views
 ---

 Architect makes it easy to share code across many Lambda functions.
 Apps most commonly need to share business logic and view templates so Architect provides `@shared` and `@views` capability.
 Architect copies the contents of `src/shared` into all Lambdas and `src/views` into Lambda functions wired to respond to `@http` GET requests.
-This ensures your code is vendored into the function whenever the sandbox is started or the code is deployed.

 Example `app.arc`